 "We have to talk about liberating minds as well as liberating society"

 Black History Month takes place every October and aims to celebrate the culture, history, and achievements of African and Caribbean communities and their diaspora.
-This year, we're working with the African Caribbean Society, BAME Network, and other student groups, to bring you various events and resources throughout the month.
+This year, we're working with the African Caribbean Society and Nigerian Society to bring you various events and resources throughout the month.

 Why is Black History Month important?